MaxGraey/react-native-console-time-polyfill/README.md

 ## react-native-console-time-polyfill

 Starts a timer you can use to track how long an operation takes.
-When you call ***console.timeEnd()*** with the same name, the react-native will output the time, in milliseconds, that elapsed since the timer was started.
+When you call ***console.timeEnd()/console.timeLog()*** with the same name, the react-native will output the time, in milliseconds, that elapsed since the timer was started.

 Also you can use ***console.count()*** and ***console.countReset()*** for determine number of function calls.